iararmsantos/ai-llm/README.md

 # ai-llm

-Study about llm implementation with some AI models
+Study about llm implementation with OpenAi, Claude, Gemini and Ollama.

 How to use this repo:
 clone it from here: https://github.com/iararmsantos/ai-llm.git